Yarim-Lim of Alalakh: Life and Reign

 Hammurabi I appointed Yarim-Lim as the governor of a district in the north with Irridu was the main city.
 Under his older brother, Abba-El I of Yamhad, Yarim-Lim continued to rule the district.
 Zitraddu, governor of Irridu, rebelled against Yamhad which caused Abba-El I to destroy the city.
 As compensation, Abba-El signed a treaty with his brother that gave Yarim-Lim the city of Alalakh as a hereditary kingdom under the suzerainty of Aleppo.
-This happened fifteen years after the beginning of Abba-El I's reign, which would put it around 1735 BC.
+This happened 15 years after the beginning of Abba-El I's reign, which would put it around 1735 BC.

 Yarim-Lim swore an oath of loyalty to his brother which included that if he or his descendants ever committed treason or revealed Abba-El's secrets to another king, their lands would be forfeited.

 Yarim-Lim ruled through the rest of his brother's reign and continued to rule during the reign of his nephew Yarim-Lim II of Yamhad and the first few years of his grand nephew Niqmi-Epuh's reign which lasted from c.
 1700 BC to c.
 1675 BC.
 Yarim-Lim was succeeded by his son Ammitakum.

 Yarim-Lim II of Alalakh

-Nadav Na'aman proposes that Yarim-Lim son of Hammurabi I was not the only king of Alalakh with that name and that there was a second Yarim-Lim, Yarim-Lim II of Alalakh who ruled Alalakh and was a grandchild of the first.
+Nadav Na'aman proposes that Yarim-Lim, son of Hammurabi I was not the only king of Alalakh with that name and that there was a second Yarim-Lim, Yarim-Lim II who ruled Alalakh and was a grandchild of the first.
 Na'aman bases his theory on the exceptionally long reigns of Yarim-Lim and his successor Ammitakum which span the reigns of five Yamhadite kings.
 The number of the Kings of Alalakh is a highly debated subject, and Na'aman's theory is supported by several other scholars, such as Dominique Collon and Erno Gaál.
 However no evidence has been found to prove the existence of a second Yarim-Lim and several other scholars have rejected this theory, including Horst Klengel and Marlies Heinz.